H O M E ≠ H•O•M•E

 The “partially finished” environment invites viewers to confront emotional gaps—emptiness in loneliness, depth in solitude.
 The installation unfolds in two looping atmospheres.

-In the first, a narrative emerges: a child returns home alone and eats alone, accompanied by a commissioned instrumental interpretation of a well-known Taiwanese folk song, performed on double bass.
-The song, written during World War II, expresses the longing of families separated by conflict.
-The deep, resonant tones of the double bass underscore the emotional weight of loneliness.
-A chandelier slowly rotates across the empty room—its movement requiring open space—symbolizing the vast emptiness that once surrounded the child.
+In the first, a narrative emerges: a child returns home and eats alone, accompanied by a commissioned double bass rendition of a Taiwanese folk song from WWII expressing familial separation.
+The deep resonance of the double bass underscores the emotional weight of loneliness.
+A chandelier slowly rotates across the empty room—its movement requiring open space— reflecting the vast emptiness that once surrounded the child.

-In the second atmosphere, the narrative ceases.
-What remains is a space that invites embodied experience—an open field shaped by spatial encounter and imagination, where contemplation and inner connection become possible.
+In the second, the narrative ceases.
+What remains is a space inviting embodied experience—an open field shaped by spatial encounter and imagination, where contemplation and inner connection become possible.

 Installation Framework and Credits follow below.